louisYen/louisYen.github.io/index.md

 ## Efficient Model Adaptation

-- **Alfa — Efficient few-shot model adaptation**
+### Alfa — Efficient few-shot model adaptation

 Achieves accurate adaptation with only a few samples by reusing useful low-rank patterns from pre-trained models.

-- **DFT Gaze — Few-shot gaze personalization**
+### DFT Gaze — Few-shot gaze personalization

 Combines distillation and fine-tuning into a single solution to train a tiny 281K-parameter model for accurate personalized gaze estimation.

 ---

 ## Model Compression

-- **Calibration-free PTQ for LLMs**
+### Calibration-free PTQ for LLMs

-  Improves low-bit LLM quantization without calibration data by using the structure already stored in model weights.
+Makes low-bit LLM quantization practical without relying on calibration data.

-- **DFT Gaze — Compact vision model design**
+### DFT Gaze — Compact vision model design

 Turns a much larger gaze model into a lightweight model that can run efficiently on edge devices.

-- **EDIT — Faster diffusion language model inference**
+### EDIT — Faster diffusion language model inference

 Reduces diffusion language model inference cost by stopping generation once the model has already become stable.

 ---

 ## Generative AI

-- **Personalized text-to-image generation**
+### Personalized text-to-image generation

-  Explores few-shot personalized generation, where a model learns a new visual concept from only a few user-provided examples.
+Explores 5-shot personalized generation, where a model learns a new visual concept from only a few user-provided examples.

-- **Gen4Gen — Generative AI for training data synthesis**
+### Gen4Gen — Generative AI for training data synthesis

-  Creates diverse synthetic training data using generative models to improve downstream vision models.
+Creates diverse synthetic training data to improve downstream vision models.

-- **GazeGen — Gaze-guided generation**
+### GazeGen — Gaze-guided generation

 Uses eye gaze as an interaction signal to guide image and video generation.

 ---

+## Computer Vision

+### S3R — Video anomaly detection

+Detects unusual events in long videos by learning stronger video representations without heavy manual supervision.

+### Adaptive Image Transformer — One-shot object detection

+Detects new object categories from only one example by matching visual proposals with attention.

+### Temporal action detection

+Finds actions in long videos by refining coarse temporal proposals into more accurate segments.